-Out of 78 relevant product related queries on Google, Säkra Larm had only seven keywords that appeared on the front page of Google prior to the digitization journey.
-The 78 recommended keywords showed a digital growth potential of more than 500%.
-This digital potential was new to Säkra Larm, in other words there was great potential for growth.
+Out of almost 80 relevant product-related queries on Google, the client was only visible on a few keywords that appeared on the front page of Google prior to the digitization journey.
+The keyword analysis showed a digital growth potential of more than 500%.

 “If you structure your website with an engagement of SEO and web development, the results will be fantastic”

-The work process followed by GO MO Group and the client, which in turn led to extensive change at Säkra Larm, looked like the following:
+The work process followed by GO MO Group and the client looked as follows:

 - Initial digital analysis (including website analysis, competitor analysis and keyword analysis) as well as the creation of a digital growth strategy